biomassives/scdhub_vuepress/src/solutions-database/sustainable-community-development-concepts/green-spaces.md

 20 notable green spaces projects currently being proposed around the world:

-East River Blueway Plan, New York City, USA: This proposal aims to create a network of parks, walkways, and water-based recreation opportunities along the East River in New York City.
+<b>East River Blueway Plan, New York City, USA:</b> This proposal aims to create a network of parks, walkways, and water-based recreation opportunities along the East River in New York City.

-The Great Green Wall, Africa: This proposal aims to create a wall of vegetation across Africa to combat desertification and improve local ecosystems.
+<b>The Great Green Wall, Africa:</b> This proposal aims to create a wall of vegetation across Africa to combat desertification and improve local ecosystems.

-The High Line Network, Global: This proposal aims to create a network of elevated parks similar to New York City's High Line in cities around the world.
+<b>The High Line Network, Global:</b> This proposal aims to create a network of elevated parks similar to New York City's High Line in cities around the world.

-The London National Park City, UK: This proposal aims to create a national park in the heart of London, incorporating green spaces and nature reserves across the city.
+<b>The London National Park City, UK:</b> This proposal aims to create a national park in the heart of London, incorporating green spaces and nature reserves across the city.

-The Paris Promenade Plantée, France: This proposal aims to create a greenway along an old railway line in Paris, providing a new recreational opportunity for residents of the city.
+<b>The Paris Promenade Plantée, France:</b> This proposal aims to create a greenway along an old railway line in Paris, providing a new recreational opportunity for residents of the city.

-The Green Belt Project, China: This proposal aims to create a network of parks and green spaces around major cities in China to provide a green oasis for residents.
+<b>The Green Belt Project, China:</b> This proposal aims to create a network of parks and green spaces around major cities in China to provide a green oasis for residents.

-The Mumbai Coastal Road Project, India: This proposal aims to create a new coastal road in Mumbai, incorporating green spaces and parkland along the route.
+<b>The Mumbai Coastal Road Project, India:</b> This proposal aims to create a new coastal road in Mumbai, incorporating green spaces and parkland along the route.

-The Sydney Parklands Project, Australia: This proposal aims to create new parklands and green spaces in Sydney to provide a green oasis for residents.
+<b>The Sydney Parklands Project, Australia:</b> This proposal aims to create new parklands and green spaces in Sydney to provide a green oasis for residents.

-The Rio Botanical Gardens Project, Brazil: This proposal aims to create a new botanical garden in Rio de Janeiro, showcasing the biodiversity of the region.
+<b>The Rio Botanical Gardens Project, Brazil:</b> This proposal aims to create a new botanical garden in Rio de Janeiro, showcasing the biodiversity of the region.

-The Barcelona Green Belt Project, Spain: This proposal aims to create a green belt around Barcelona, incorporating parks and green spaces to provide a green oasis for residents.
+<b>The Barcelona Green Belt Project,</b> Spain: This proposal aims to create a green belt around Barcelona, incorporating parks and green spaces to provide a green oasis for residents.

-The Berlin Forest Project, Germany: This proposal aims to create a new forest in Berlin, providing a green oasis in the heart of the city.
+<b>The Berlin Forest Project, Germany:</b> This proposal aims to create a new forest in Berlin, providing a green oasis in the heart of the city.

-The Moscow Parkland Project, Russia: This proposal aims to create new parklands and green spaces in Moscow to provide a green oasis for residents.
+<b>The Moscow Parkland Project, Russia:</b> This proposal aims to create new parklands and green spaces in Moscow to provide a green oasis for residents.

-The Tokyo Waterfront Project, Japan: This proposal aims to create a new waterfront park in Tokyo, incorporating green spaces and recreational opportunities.
+<b>The Tokyo Waterfront Project, Japan:</b> This proposal aims to create a new waterfront park in Tokyo, incorporating green spaces and recreational opportunities.

-The Beijing Green Belt Project, China: This proposal aims to create a green belt around Beijing, incorporating parks and green spaces to provide a green oasis for residents.
+<b>The Beijing Green Belt Project, China:</b> This proposal aims to create a green belt around Beijing, incorporating parks and green spaces to provide a green oasis for residents.

-The Vancouver Greenway Project, Canada: This proposal aims to create a network of greenways and parks in Vancouver, providing a green oasis for residents.
+<b>The Vancouver Greenway Project, Canada:</b> This proposal aims to create a network of greenways and parks in Vancouver, providing a green oasis for residents.

-The Mexico City Park Project, Mexico: This proposal aims to create new parks and green spaces in Mexico City to provide a green oasis for residents.
+<b>The Mexico City Park Project, Mexico:</b> This proposal aims to create new parks and green spaces in Mexico City to provide a green oasis for residents.

-The Jakarta Green Belt Project, Indonesia: This proposal aims to create a green belt around Jakarta, incorporating parks and green spaces to provide a green oasis for residents.
+<b>The Jakarta Green Belt Project, Indonesia:</b> This proposal aims to create a green belt around Jakarta, incorporating parks and green spaces to provide a green oasis for residents.

-The Sydney Harbour Park Project, Australia: This proposal aims to create a new park along the Sydney Harbour, incorporating green spaces and recreational opportunities.
+<b>The Sydney Harbour Park Project, Australia:</b> This proposal aims to create a new park along the Sydney Harbour, incorporating green spaces and recreational opportunities.

-The Bangkok Green Belt Project, Thailand: This proposal aims to create a green belt around Bangkok, incorporating parks and green spaces to provide a green oasis for residents.
+<b>The Bangkok Green Belt Project, Thailand:</b> This proposal aims to create a green belt around Bangkok, incorporating parks and green spaces to provide a green oasis for residents.

-The Seoul Green Belt Project, South Korea: This proposal aims to create a green belt around Seoul, incorporating parks and green spaces to provide a green oasis for residents.
+<b>The Seoul Green Belt Project, South Korea:</b> This proposal aims to create a green belt around Seoul, incorporating parks and green spaces to provide a green oasis for residents.